pvdabeel/prolog/Documentation/Tests/README.md

 each require the other with a specific USE flag.
 The prover must ensure that the build_with_use context does not grow unbounded as it traverses the cycle.

-**Expected:** The solver should terminate quickly, either by cycle breaking or by producing a finite plan.
-It must not spin or backtrack indefinitely due to accumulating USE context.
+**Expected:** The solver should terminate quickly.
+Dependency-level self-referential cycles are classified as benign and silently resolved.
+Cross-package mutual cycles (a-1.0 and b-1.0 depending on each other) still produce cycle-break assumptions.
+The plan must not spin or backtrack indefinitely due to accumulating USE context.

 ![test61](test61/test61.svg)